KatharineME/SocialMedia.how/hardware.rode_videomic_ntg.md

 - Press and hold for 3 seconds to turn on.
 - Press once to engage -20dB pad.
 This will stop the internal circuitry if the microphone from clipping loud sounds.
 It is used when you want to record those loud sounds.
 - Press a second time to engage the safety channel.
 This will record a second track at -20dB that you can use when your main track fails you.
-- Press a third time to engage both -20dB pad and saftey channel.
+- Press a third time to engage both -20dB pad and safety channel.

 The peak signal next to the power button will illuminate when the sound is being clipped, indicating you should engage -20dB pad.